Tokio Marine HCC

-Tokio Marine HCC is an international specialty insurance group with offices across the United States, the United Kingdom, Spain, and Ireland.
-The company is based in Houston, Texas, U.S.A. but has major offices in Atlanta, Barcelona, Boston, Chicago, Dallas, Detroit, Farmington (CT), Frederick (MD), Ireland, Leicester (UK), London, Los Angeles, Madrid, Mount Kisco (NY), and New York City.
+Tokio Marine HCC is an international insurance group with offices across the United States, the United Kingdom, Spain, and Ireland.
+The company is based in Houston, Texas, U.S.

 History

 The company (formerly HCC Insurance Holdings, Inc.) was formed as Houston Casualty Company in 1974 by Stephen L. Way.
-Since the company's founding, it has been consistently profitable, generally reporting annual increases in revenue and shareholder's equity.
 The company reports to have paid shareholder dividends for 67 consecutive quarters.

-In 2010, it posted $2.6 billion on gross premiums written, $2.3 billion in total revenue, earnings of $345 million, and Combined Ratio of less than 85%.
-Assets exceed $9.1 billion.
-Tokio Marine HCC was ranked 827 in the 2009 edition of the Fortune 1000.
-The company has strong financial ratings including an A. M. Best rating of A+ (superior), Standard & Poor's rating of AA− (very strong), and Fitch Group rating of AA− (very strong).
+In 2010, it posted $2.6 billion in gross premiums, $2.3 billion in total revenue, earnings of $345 million, and a combined ratio of less than 85%.

 On June 10, 2015, the company announced it was being acquired by Japan's Tokio Marine for a fee of $7.5 billion.
 On October 27, 2015, the company announced the closing of the acquisition by Tokio Marine.
-The aggregate consideration paid in connection with the merger was approximately $7.5 billion and the merger became effective at 4:05 p.m.
+The aggregate consideration paid in connection with the merger was approximately $7.5 billion, and the merger became effective at 4:05 p.m.
 EDT.

-Operations and services

-Tokio Marine HCC underwrites more than 100 classes of Specialty Insurance within five segments: